Strategy Paper: Greenshoring

 Call for action

-The white paper provides implications for executives specifically in the automotive industry charged with the responsibility to make location decisions in consideration of sustainability.
+The strategy paper provides implications for executives specifically in the automotive industry charged with the responsibility to make location decisions in consideration of sustainability.
 We point out five measures to think about when considering reshoring and sustainability:

 Executives must become familiar with reshoring opportunities by assessing localization opportunities in line with their growth strategy.
 It is recommended to align closely with customers and OEMs on their expectations and future plans to develop and manufacture vehicles.